Cwm Bach

 A 1980s South Wales branch line terminus, modelled in 7mm scale

-I have a collection of N gauge stock to sell (to fund my O gauge investments!).
+I'm selling most of my steam era stock.
+I also have a collection of N gauge stock to sell (to fund my O gauge investments!).
 The full list can be found in my eBay shop.

 A picture of the layout A picture of the layout A picture of the layout A picture of the layout A picture of the layout